 Solutions based on over a decade of research

-Luxmet was founded to bring new solutions for the energy efficiency needs of metals industry.
-The core of our unique technology platform has its roots in over a decade of research conducted in the University of Oulu.
+Luxmet was founded to bring new solutions for the energy efficiency needs of the metals industry.
+The core of our unique technology platform has its roots in over a decade of research conducted at the University of Oulu.
 We combine world-class expertise from metallurgic processes and spectroanalysis into our products.

 Next step in EAF development

-Every industrial process needs to be developed to reach higher efficiency in energy and materials use.
-However, there hasn’t been any notable developments with EAF process during the last decade.
-Luxmet’s ArcSpec system, enabled by the rise of industry 4.0, is one of the next big development trends of EAF process of the 2020’s.
+Every industrial process needs to be developed to reach higher efficiency in energy and material use.
+However, there haven’t been any notable developments with the EAF process during the last decade.
+Luxmet’s ArcSpec system, enabled by the rise of industry 4.0, is one of the next big development trends of the EAF process of the 2020s.

 We at Luxmet want to help the industry to take a step forward towards a more sustainable way of steelmaking.
 EAF process is already the most eco-friendly way of producing steel.
 We are making it even more sustainable by reducing the energy consumption of the process and achieving more production with less raw material.